 Bioschemas is an open community and welcomes any individual or organization willing to contribute to this community effort.
+A (incomplete) list of community members can be found on our people page.
 Please see our joining page for details of how to get involved.

-If you are an organization using Bioschemas or willing to support Bioschemas please contact the Community group and let us know.
+If you are an organization using Bioschemas or willing to support Bioschemas please let us know via the public mailing list (firstname.lastname@example.org).
 We will be very happy to acknowledge your contribution and have your logo display on our website.

 ELIXIR is creating an infrastructure that integrates research data from all corners of Europe and ensures a seamless service provision that is easily accessible to all.
 In this way, open access to these rapidly expanding and critical datasets will facilitate discoveries that benefit humankind.